 Following the Supreme Court's 1972 decision in Branzburg v.
-Hayes (text, pp. 244-245), many media professionals urged Congress to pass a federal journalists' privilege law--often described as a "shield law"--to protect reporters.
-Although these efforts failed, a series of high profile cases reinvigorated the debate (text, pp. 245-246).
+Hayes (text, pp. 244-245), many media professionals urged Congress to pass a national journalists' privilege law--often described as a "shield law" because of the protection it would provide for reporters.
+These efforts languished over time, but subpoenas compelling reporters to testify in a series of high profile cases reinvigorated the debate (text, pp. 245-246).
 A shield law bill passed the House of Representatives by a wide margin in October 2007, but a Republican filibuster effectively killed the measure in the Senate.
 Then-Attorney General Michael Mukasey had warned that President Bush would likely veto the bill if it did pass.

 Freedom of Information Act Developments

 On January 21, 2009, President Obama instructed the heads of all federal departments and agencies that the Freedom of Information Act (FOIA) "should be administered with a clear presumption: In the face of doubt, openness prevails."
 The administration's goal is to respond to all requests "promptly and in a spirit of cooperation."
 More specifically, the president instructed that information should not be withheld for fear that "public officials might be embarrassed by disclosure, because errors and failures might be revealed, or because of speculative or abstract fears."

 As part of his initiative, the president directed Attorney General Eric Holder to prepare new FOIA Guidelines "reaffirming the commitment to accountability and transparency."
 The new guidelines, issued March 19, 2009, during Sunshine Week, clearly state that the FOIA should be administered with an eye to openness and that Government agencies should not withhold information "simply because [an agency] may do so legally."
 If full disclosure is impossible, the Guidelines encourage agencies to make "partial disclosure."